besughi/elixir-k6/README.md

 ```

 This will run k6 in the context of your `priv/k6` folder, where your tests reside, and will forward all the provided arguments to k6.
+Make sure your server is up before running load tests.

 ### Why load test?